Aurel-Cros/Aurel-Cros/README.md

 Unexpected for a frenchie, I know.

-I am focused on the Javascript environment, specifically React and Node at the moment.
+I am focused on the Javascript environment, specifically React and Node (with TypeScript ! ) at the moment.
 I also know my way around Symfony, and I'm always up for picking up a new tech anyways !

 I enjoy and know my way around Lightroom and Photoshop, or photography in general. :v:

 ## Goals

+### Recent achievements

+- [x] Learning Typescript !
+Strongly typed code is a key component nowadays, and it's an important step a wanted to take.
+- [x] Building a solid micro services architecture with Docker, including a Redis cache, proper logging, monitoring, and robust error handling.

 ### Major

-Learning Typescript !
-If Symfony has done anything for me lately, it's making me prefer strongly-typed code.
+- [ ] Being involved in a long-term project, with a focus on quality rather than quick & dirty productivity.
+- [ ] Learning Rust ?
+It seems WebAssembly will be a major technology for quicker web apps in the coming years, I'm keeping my eye on it.

 ### Minor

-Doing more projects with Node.js - building APIs using Express, etc, to be more confident with it.
+- [ ] Learning Laravel.
+Knowing Symfony is handy, but knowing both would open most of the PHP world to me.

-## Available for work starting February 2024 ! ✨
+## Available for work starting September 2024 ! ✨

 ### 📫 How to reach me